unicode-org/message-format-wg/spec/syntax.md

 ## Messages and their Syntax

-The purpose of MessageFormat is the allow content to vary at runtime.
+The purpose of MessageFormat is to allow content to vary at runtime.
 This variation might be due to placing a value into the content or it might be due to selecting a different bit of content based on some data value or it might be due to a combination of the two.